tsclay/stroudjs/README.md

 ## About

 Writing this set of helper functions came about as result of building a custom CMS using Python and Javascript.
-I had made the conscious decision to not use any framework or library, mainly to learn and practice what it means to "manipulate the DOM".
+I had made the conscious decision to not use any framework or library, mainly to practice manipulating the DOM only using code I write.

 When I think of writing front-end code without a framework or library like React, I compare it to surviving in the wilderness with only a small set of tools given at the outset.
-The name "stroudjs" is a nod to Les Stroud, the guy behind the outdoor-survival show *Survivorman*.
+These helper functions are such tools.

 ## DOM Helpers

 ### Find things using CSS selectors

+Writing ```document.querySelector()``` or ```document.getElementById()``` grows tedious.

 ```javascript
 const searchForOne = (string) => document.querySelector(string)